CloudReactor/cloudreactor-procwrapper/README.md

       -w WORK_DIR, --work-dir WORK_DIR
                             Working directory.
 Defaults to the current directory.
+      -c COMMAND_LINE, --command-line COMMAND_LINE
+                            Command line to execute
+      --shell-mode {auto,enable,disable}
+                            Indicates if the process command should be executed in a shell.
+Executing in a shell allows shell scripts, commands, and expressions to be used, with the disadvantage that termination signals may not be propagated to child processes.
+Options are: enable -- Force the command to be executed in a shell; disable -- Force the command to be executed without a shell;
+                            auto -- Auto-detect the shell mode by analyzing the command.
+      --no-strip-shell-wrapping
+                            Strip the command-line of shell wrapping like "/bin/sh -c" that can be introduced by Docker when using shell form of ENTRYPOINT and CMD.
+      --no-process-group-termination
+                            Send termination and kill signals to the wrapped process only, instead of its process group.
+Sending to the process group allows all child processes to receive the signals, even if the wrapped process does not forward signals.
       -t PROCESS_TIMEOUT, --process-timeout PROCESS_TIMEOUT
                             Timeout for process, in seconds. -1 means no timeout, which is the default.